Why cinemas are still thriving in some countries – and it's not such an easy formula to copy

 The Singapore Chinese Film Festival, also organised by SFS, has consistently been well-attended too, which Mr Tan attributes to this same strategy.

-The experts say that improving the local film industry can go a long way in drawing people to the theatres, too.
+The experts said that improving the domestic film industry can go a long way in drawing people to the theatres, too.

-One way to do this is to have a policy that ensures airtime for local films at local cinema chains, coupled with some form of government subsidy, such as allowing movie tickets for local films to qualify under the SG Culture Pass, argued Mr Quek the film distributor.
+One way to do this is to have a policy that ensures airtime for Singapore films at cinema chains, coupled with some form of government subsidy, such as allowing movie tickets for these films to qualify under the SG Culture Pass, Mr Quek the film distributor argued.

-"Filmakers can then feel the demand from the consumers, what works and what doesn't.
-Right now, the films don't even have the chance to be seen," he said, adding that getting big players to screen local films is like "pulling teeth".
+"Filmmakers can then feel the demand from the consumers, what works and what doesn't.
+Right now, the films don't even have the chance to be seen," he said, adding that getting big players to screen Singapore films is like "pulling teeth".

-From 2019 to 2024, only two local films made it to the annual top 10 grossing movies in Singapore: Diam Diam Era was the ninth top grossing film in 2020, raking in S$1.52 million, while Money No Enough 3 was the third highest last year with a box office earning of S$4.49 million.
+From 2019 to 2024, only two Singapore movies made it to the annual top 10 grossing films here.
+Diam Diam Era was the ninth top-grossing movie in 2020, raking in S$1.52 million, while Money No Enough 3 was the third highest last year with a box office earning of S$4.49 million.

-Meanwhile, Assoc Prof Hahnheiser said local filmmakers should do their part by making more films that would be appealing to mainstream audiences, instead of only making arthouse productions for the film festival circuit.
+On a separate note, Assoc Prof Hahnheiser said Singapore filmmakers should do their part by making more films that would be appealing to mainstream audiences, instead of making only arthouse productions for the film festival circuit.

-"(Many) are very arthouse, they're very challenging to watch," he said, adding that local films typically centre around a few similar themes.
+"(Many) are very arthouse, they're very challenging to watch," he added, noting that such Singapore films typically centre around a few similar themes.

-"If you have had a hard day working as a lawyer or a taxi driver, do you want to go into the theater to suffer?"
+"If you have had a hard day working as a lawyer or a taxi driver, do you want to go into the theatre to suffer?"

-Mr Raihan added that to make a good movie, filmmakers do not necessarily have to "think bigger" , aim for bigger budgets or include sophisticated graphic effects to spruce up their productions.
+Mr Raihan said that to make a good movie, filmmakers do not necessarily have to "think bigger", aim for bigger budgets or include sophisticated graphic effects to spruce up their productions.

-He said they could instead take a leaf from Thailand's 2024 hit, How to Make Millions before Grandma Dies.
+He proposed that they could instead take a leaf from Thailand's 2024 hit, How To Make Millions Before Grandma Dies.
 With a budget of just about US$1 million, it grossed US$73.8 million worldwide, capturing international audiences not with any bells or whistles but with a simple yet moving plot.

 "How did that movie beat Hollywood movies?
 It must have been written in a way that touched some people somewhere, and then it spread," he said.